paintparty/fireworks/README.md

 Fireworks is designed to pick up your preferred theming and formatting options from a system-wide `.edn` config file that lives in a globally accessible place outside of any projects.
 In order to make this work, you will need to set the environment variable `BLING_CONFIG` to the path of this file.

-This naming convention comes from the syntax coloring libary (Bling)[https://github.com/paintparty/bling], which depends on fireworks for automatic syntax coloring of data structures to be printed.
+This naming convention comes from the syntax coloring library (Bling)[https://github.com/paintparty/bling], which depends on fireworks for automatic syntax coloring of data structures to be printed.

 This `.edn` config file can live anywhere on your computer, but by convention should be `~/.bling/config.edn`.
 If you were to set the environment variable in your `.zshrc` (or similar), it would look like this: